Retrieving A Book By ID - Planning

 1 - Route Name

-Much like how we planned out the URI for retrieving all books, retrieving a single book is not too far off from that.
-From the specifications, it seems like this will be a GET request that will fetch a single book by its ID.
-We can refer back to the sections under chapter 3 for guidelines, specifically the sections and .
+request that will fetch a single book by its ID.
+We can refer back to the sections under chapter 3 for guidelines, specifically the sections Method Verbs and URI Design.

 The following URI should suffice.